 Ad categories are used in creative separation and for compliance in certain programs.
 In a wrapper, this field defines ad categories that cannot be returned by a downstream ad server.
-This value is used to populate the [BLOCKEDADCATEGORIES] request macro in VASTAdTagURI strings, and can also be used by the player to reject InLine ads with Category fields that violate the BlockedCategories fields of upstream wrappers.
+This value is used to populate the [BLOCKEDADCATEGORIES] request macro in VASTAdTagURI strings, and can also be used by the player to reject InLine ads with Category fields that violate the BlockedAdCategories fields of upstream wrappers.
 If an InLine ad is skipped due to a category violation, the client must notify the ad server using the <Error> URI, if provided (error code 205), and move on to the next option.

 Player Support Optional

 Required in Response No

 Parent Wrapper

 Bounded 0+

-Content A string that provides a category code or label that identifies the ad content.
+Content A string that provides comma separated list of category codes or labels per authority that identify the ad content.

 Attributes Description

 authority A URL for the organizational authority that produced the list being used to identify ad content.